gfranko/amdclean/README.md

 }
  ```

-__Is AMDClean only for libraries, or can I use it for my web app?__
+__Is AMDclean only for libraries, or can I use it for my web app?__

  - You can use it for both!
 The [0.6.0](https://github.com/gfranko/amdclean/releases/tag/0.6.0) release provided support for web apps.

-__My comments seem to be getting removed when I use AMDClean.
+__My comments seem to be getting removed when I use AMDclean.
 What am I doing wrong?__

  - Before the `1.4.0` release, this was the default behavior.
 If you update to `1.4.0` or later, you should see your comments still there after the cleaning process.
 Also, if you would like your comments to be removed, then you can set the `comment` **escodegen** option to `false`.